11 Hacks to Make Mindfulness EasyWritten by Gavin Humphreys

 *You could do this with your cup of coffee, but, to be honest, a bonus tip to make mindfulness easier is to cut down the caffeine - it just makes the mind too bouncy.

 Art can be a way to focus your mind.
 It can be with watercolors, oils, or as simple as doodling and letting your mind flow!

 5. Martial arts

-Martial arts, when done right, are exercise and meditation with one stone.
+Martial arts, when done right, are exercise and meditation - two birds with one stone.

 Whether karate, aikido, kung fu, or tai chi, they should make you more mindful, and at the same time, mindfulness will make you a better sportsperson.

 If things are getting on top of you, focus on your breath.
 It’s that easy.
 Notice how the air flows in and out.

 There are lots of breathing techniques out there to research - but you can’t get much easier than noticing how you breathe.